Vietnamese art: Calligraphy

 Calligraphy has had a long history in Vietnam, previously using Chữ Hán along with Chữ Nôm.
 However, most modern Vietnamese calligraphy instead uses the Latin alphabet-based Vietnamese alphabet, which has proven to be very popular.

 In the past, with literacy in the old character-based writing systems of Vietnam being restricted to scholars and elites, calligraphy nevertheless still played an important part in Vietnamese life.
-On special occasions such as the Lunar New Year, people would go to the village teacher or scholar to make them a calligraphy hanging (often poetry, folk sayings or even single words).
+On special occasions such as the Tết Nguyên Đán, people would go to the village teacher or scholar to make them a calligraphy hanging (often poetry, folk sayings or even single words).
 People who could not read or write also often commissioned scholars to write prayers which they would burn at temple shrines.

 Visual arts

 Silk painting

 Vietnamese silk painting is one of the most popular forms of art in Vietnam, favored for the mystical atmosphere that can be achieved with the medium.
 During the 19th and 20th centuries, French influence was absorbed into Vietnamese art and the liberal and modern use of color especially began to differentiate Vietnamese silk paintings from their Chinese, Japanese, and Korean counterparts.
 Vietnamese silk paintings typically showcase the countryside, landscapes, pagodas, historical events or scenes of daily life.